Hoyasumii/bee-movie/README.md

 Gross.

-There's a bee in t
+There's a bee in th